garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Instalment loans.md

 - related to payments per month

 1. Repaid in a series of equal payments (scheduled overtime $\rightarrow$ payments are equal)
-2. Each payment is part principal & part interest (P & I).
+2. Each payment is part [[principal]] & part interest (P & I).
-3. Maturities
+3. Maturities generally range from 6 months to 6